Roy Cooper: Personal life

 Roy Cooper is married to Kristin Cooper (née Bernhardt), who worked as a guardian ad litem for foster children in Wake County.
 They have three daughters, who all graduated from the University of North Carolina at Chapel Hill.
 Cooper has taught Sunday school classes, serving as a deacon and elder at White Memorial Presbyterian Church, and is an avid fan of the NHL's Carolina Hurricanes.
 He became a member of the Sons of the American Revolution in 2018.

 Cooper accepted a teaching position at Harvard University after his term as governor ended.

 Pronunciation of surname

-In 2023, Cooper said that his last name should actually be pronounced /ˈkʊpər/, with the letters "oo" resembling the "oo" sound in "foot", as opposed to the more frequently used /ˈkuːpər/, which most people have called him for many years.
+In 2023, Cooper said that his last name should actually be pronounced /ˈkʊpər/, with the letters "oo" resembling the "oo" sound in "foot", as opposed to the more frequently used /ˈkuːpər/, (where the letters "oo" make the same sound as in "soon") which most people have called him for many years.
 He explained that the former is a local pronunciation of "Cooper" in Eastern North Carolina, where he grew up in Nash County, and his name was always said this way until he went to college.
 He said that he is fine with people using the more common pronunciation.